shaqran39/MDSI-streamlit-app/README.md

   -  The "round_rate" function is a function that takes the rate as a parameter and returns its its rounded up value to upto 4 decimal places.

-  -  The "round_rate" function is a function that returns the inverse of a dictionary's rate.
+  -  The "reverse_rate" function is a function that returns the inverse of a dictionary's rate.